 Make sure your child knows that doing well at exams is not the most important measure of ‘success’ and that they bring a lot of pride and joy to you just by being themselves.

 Learning to take care of your self and finding helpful ways to cope is an important part of managing stress.
 Getting rest, exercise and being with friends and family can help keep worry about exams in proportion.

 Some of the signs that exam stress is building up for your child might be;

 We have a lot of information on Just One Norfolk to help them and you take care of your emotional and physical wellbeing.
-Take a look at the 'Other Useful Pages' listed at the bottom of this page and *Click here* for some helpful self-care activities, videos and downloads.
+Take a look at the 'Other Useful Pages' listed at the bottom of this page or have a look at these emotional health activities.

-After all of the preparation and build up waiting for the results can feel hard.
+After all of the preparation and build up of exams, waiting for the results can feel hard.
 It can make some young people focus on the ‘worst case scenario’.